MeltingDiamond/TBMM-Mods/README.md

 # TBMM-Mods
 Here is the database for The Bibites Mod Manager.
-Anyone should be able to add their own mods here.
+If you want your mod added here either make a pull request or send a download link to your mod in the discord: https://discord.com/channels/1059654549650034748/1230858416600387656

-Mods need to be revieved
+Mods need to be revieved before officially added